thorvg/thorvg/CONTRIBUTING.md

 [Description]

-- [Module] is a sub module majorly affected by your change.
-Most of times this indicates a sub folder name.
-This indicates whom need to review your patch as well.
-If your change don't belonged to any sub modules, you can replace with proper name or skip it.
-The name must be written in all lower alphabet characters.
-  - ex) build / doc / infra / common / sw_engine / gl_engine / svg_loader / examples / wasm / svg2png  ...

-- [Feature] is what major function/feature you changed.
-Normally this indicates a representive file name.
-You can keep the file name, but don't please contain any prefix(tvg) nor suffix(Impl) here.
-  - ex) Canvas / TaskScehduler / SvgLoader / SvgBuilder / SwRle / GlRenderer / ...

-- [Title] is a brief description of your change.
-It must be described in one sentence.
-  - ex) "Fixed a typo"
-  - ex) "Fixed compile warnings"
-  - ex) "Code refactoring"
-  - ex) "Fixed a rendering bug that overlapped shapes inproper way."

-- [Description] There is no any strict formats, but it must describe what you did in this patch as far as possible you can describe in detail.

-  If you fixed any bugs, it must contain below:
-  - what type of bug
-  - conditions to reproduce it
-  - root cause
-  - solution

-  Or if you add a new feature or function, it must contain below:
-  - what sort of features
-  - api full specification (if any api additions)
-  - any necessity
-  - condition / restriction
-  - reference or sample

-  Lastly, please append any issue ticket numbers in this section if any.

-- Here is a overall commit message what we expect to review:

-  - common composite: newly added path clipping feature

-    We introduced new method Paint::composite() to support composite behaviors. </br>
-    This allows paints to composite with other paints instances. </br>
-    Composite behaviors depend on its composite method type. </br>
-    Here we firstly introduced "ClipPath" method to support clipping by path unit of paint.</br>

-    tagetPaint->composite(srcPaint, CompositeMethod::ClipPath);</br>

-    Beaware if the source paint doesn't contain any path info, clipping won't be applied as you expected.

-    @API Additions:</br>
-    enum CompositeMethod {None = 0, ClipPath}; </br>
-    Result Paint::composite(std::unique_ptr<Paint> target, CompositeMethod method) const noexcept;</br>

-    @Examples: added ClipPath</br>

-    @References: any links to the references such as screenshot images.

-    @Issues: (Issue Link)
+- [Module] refers to the sub-module primarily affected by your change.
+Most of the time, this indicates the name of a sub-folder.
+This also suggests who might need to review your patch.
+If your change doesn't belong to any sub-modules, you can either replace this with a suitable name or skip it.
+The name should be written entirely in lowercase letters.
+  - e.g., build, doc, infra, common, sw_engine, gl_engine, svg_loader, examples, wasm, svg2png...

+- [Feature] indicates the primary function or feature you modified.
+Typically, this represents a file name.
+Retain the original file name, but please don't include any prefixes (e.g., "tvg") or suffixes (e.g., "Impl") here.
+  - e.g., Canvas, TaskScheduler, SvgLoader, SvgBuilder, SwRle, GlRenderer...

+- [Title] provides a brief description of your change and should be encapsulated in a single sentence.
+  - e.g., "Fixed a typo."
+  - e.g., "Addressed compile warnings."
+  - e.g., "Refactored code."
+  - e.g., "Resolved a rendering bug causing overlapped shapes to display improperly."

+- [Description] doesn't have a strict format.
+However, it should detail what you accomplished in this patch as comprehensively as possible.

+ If you've resolved bugs, include the following details:
+  - The type of bug.
+  - Steps to reproduce it.
+  - The root cause.
+  - The solution applied.

+  For new features or functions, cover:
+  - The nature of the feature.
+  - Full API specifications (if there are any API additions).
+  - Its necessity or rationale.
+  - Any conditions or restrictions.
+  - Relevant examples or references.

+ Finally, include any related issue ticket numbers in this section, if applicable.

+Here's a sample commit message for clarity:

+- common composite: Introduced path clipping feature

+  We've added a new method, Paint::composite(), to support various composite behaviors.
+This allows paints to interact with other paint instances based on the chosen composite method.
+Initially, we're introducing the "ClipPath" method for path-based clipping.

+  targetPaint->composite(srcPaint, CompositeMethod::ClipPath);

+  Note: If the source paint lacks path information, clipping may not produce the desired effect.

+  @API Additions:
+  enum CompositeMethod {None = 0, ClipPath};
+  Result Paint::composite(std::unique_ptr<Paint> target, CompositeMethod method) const noexcept;

+  @Examples: Introduced ClipPath

+  @References: [Provide any relevant links, such as screenshots.]

+  @Issues: [Link to the issue]
 <br />

 ## Pull Request

-Once you submitted a pull request(PR), please make it sure below check list.
+Once you've submitted a pull request (PR), please ensure the following checklist is completed:
--  Reviewers: Check Reviewers List
+- Reviewers: Check the Reviewers List.
--  Assignees: You
+- Assignees: You should be assigned.
--  Labels: Patch Purpose
+- Labels: Mark the appropriate Patch Purpose.
--  CODING STYLE CHECK: Must be perfect
+- Automated Integration Test: All must pass.
 <p align="center"><img width="1000" height="1072" src="https://github.com/thorvg/thorvg/blob/main/res/contribution.png"></p>